gao-lab/DECIPHER/README.md

 ## Installation
 > [!IMPORTANT]
-> Requires Python >= 3.10 and CUDA-enabled GPU (not recommend using CPU because it‘s too slow).
+> Requires Python >= 3.10 and CUDA-enabled GPU (CPU-only device is not recommended).

 ### PyPI
 We recommend to install `cell-decipher` to a new conda environment with [RAPIDS](https://docs.rapids.ai/install) dependencies.